 Please, call the compassionate and loving staff at Delta to allow us to help you begin to heal.

 Continuing to live a life with suicidal ideations can cause an individual to have multiple problems in life.
 While at the time these are only thoughts, the longer they go untreated the more likely it is that an individual may come to act on those thoughts.
 Unsuccessful suicide attempts can cause negative health consequences such as brain damage, organ failure, and coma.
-In the most severe cases individuals will successfully commit suicide.
+In the most severe cases, individuals will successfully commit suicide.
 There is a better way and Delta can help you realize that your life is worth living.

-At Delta, we take the treatment of suicidal ideation very seriously, providing both medical and psychological care in the same center.
+At Delta, we take the treatment of suicidal ideation very seriously, providing both medical and psychological care in the same clinic.
 Our caring and compassionate treatment staff, composed of doctors, nurses, psychiatrists, dietitians, physical therapists, and therapists are there for you 24 hours a day, doing what they can to help you heal.
 We will provide you the support you need as you learn new ways of coping with your emotions.
 When you come to Delta, you’ll know that you are in good hands.

 At Delta, we have the ability to provide continuity of care for all of your medical and behavioral needs.
 Our qualified medical and psychiatric staff will be able to help you properly learn how to manage your condition while caring for any underlying medical conditions at the same time.
 Delta offers a serene and calm environment to allow individuals time away from the stresses of everyday life where they can focus entirely on recovery.
 We offer a holistic approach to treatment, meaning that we aim to treat not just your symptoms, but the whole you.
 Delta is a beacon of light for our community and has helped countless individuals just like you successfully recover.

 Types of suicidal thoughts treatment offered at Delta Medical Center in Memphis, TN